telemarq/redmine_tidy/README.md

 ## Usage notes

 We find it useful to have a new issue status called 'Abandoned' which is essentially the same as 'Closed' but which can be used to identify tickets tidied up by this system.

-Note that if you create this in Redmine, you also need to edit the Workflow to allow valid transitions to and from the other states.
+Note that if you create this in Redmine, you also need to edit the Workflows to allow valid transitions to and from the other states.
+If you have more than one tracker type (category of issue), you'll need to check the workflow for each one.

 Then you can add '--status Abandoned' to your command line.